 This can result in poor compliance with treatment including poor compliance with taking critical and effective medications as prescribed.
 Schizophrenia often first appears in men in their late teens or early twenties.
 Onset in women is typically twenties or early thirties.
 Schizophrenia has a strong genetic component and may run in families, but can be effectively treated with medication and therapy.

-There are five types of schizophrenia based on the predominant symptoms:
+What are the five types of schizophrenia based on the predominant symptoms?

 Disorganized schizophrenia/hebephrenic schizophrenia

 However, a client's subtype of schizophrenia can change throughout the course of his/her illness.
 Therefore, mental health professionals typically classify patients into three broader diagnoses called schizophrenia spectrum disorders.